 “FSU and the College of Business set me up for doing well,” said the owner of the Atlanta-based Steele Consulting LLC.
 “Both laid a great foundation for me to succeed.
 If I hadn’t completed my accounting degree, I wouldn’t be doing what I’m doing now.”

-Steele said after he completed law school at Emory University, he relied on his accounting skills to get him into the door and thrive at some of the world’s top accounting firms, including PwC, EY and KPMG.
+Steele said after he completed law school at Emory University, he relied on his accounting skills to get him into the door at some of the world’s top accounting firms, including PwC, EY and KPMG, and to help him thrive.
 In 2005, he launched Steele Consulting, which has offices in Atlanta, Detroit, New York City and Silicon Valley and a slate of impressive clients, including Visa, LinkedIn, Salesforce, UPS and Intel.

 In addition to his financial support, Steele continues to be involved with the university.
 He is a member of the FSU Foundation Board of Trustees, serving on the Audit Committee, and is on the college’s Board of Governors.
 He has mentored a student interested in going into public accounting and says he enjoyed that tremendously.